fcelda/nsec5-draft/nsec5.md

 the algorithms used for DNSSEC signing.
 An NSEC5 algorithm defines how the NSEC5 proof and the NSEC5 hash are computed and validated.

-The NSEC5 proof corresponding to a name is computed using VRF_prove(), as specified in {{I-D.goldbe-vrf}}.
+The NSEC5 proof corresponding to a name is computed using ECVRF_prove(), as specified in {{I-D.goldbe-vrf}}.
-The input to VRF_prove() is
+The input to ECVRF_prove() is
-a private NSEC5 key followed by an RR owner name in {{RFC4034}} canonical wire format.
+a public NSEC5 key followed by a private NSEC5 key followed by an RR owner name in {{RFC4034}} canonical wire format.
 The output NSEC5 proof is an octet string.

-An NSEC5 hash corresponding to a name is computed from its NSEC5 proof using VRF_proof2hash(), as specified in {{I-D.goldbe-vrf}}.
+An NSEC5 hash corresponding to a name is computed from its NSEC5 proof using ECVRF_proof2hash(), as specified in {{I-D.goldbe-vrf}}.
-The input to VRF_proof2hash() is an NSEC5 proof as an octet string; the output NSEC5 hash is an octet string.
+The input to VRF_proof2hash() is an NSEC5 proof as an octet string.
+The output NSEC5 hash is either an octet string, or INVALID.

-An NSEC5 proof for a name is verified using VRF_verify(),  as specified in
+An NSEC5 proof for a name is verified using ECVRF_verify(),  as specified in
 {{I-D.goldbe-vrf}}.
-The input is the NSEC5 public key, followed by an RR owner name in {{RFC4034}} canonical wire format, followed by an NSEC5 proof as an octet string; the output is either VALID or INVALID.
+The input is the NSEC5 public key, followed by an NSEC5 proof as an octet string, followed by an RR owner name in {{RFC4034}} canonical wire format.
+The output is either VALID or INVALID.

 This document defines the EC-P256-SHA256 NSEC5 algorithm as follows:

-* The VRF is the EC-VRF algorithm specified in {{I-D.goldbe-vrf}}
+* The VRF is the EC-VRF algorithm using the EC-VRF-P256-SHA256 ciphersuite specified in {{I-D.goldbe-vrf}}.
-  (Section X) where
-  the secure hash function Hash is SHA-256 and the EC group G is the FIPS 186-3 P-256 curve.
-  SHA-256 is specified in {{RFC6234}}.
-  The curve parameters are specified in {{FIPS-186-3}} (Section D.1.2.3) and {{RFC5114}} (Section 2.6).

 * The public key format to be used in the NSEC5KEY RR is defined in Section 4 of {{RFC6605}} and thus is the same as the format used to